 This Homemade Butterscotch Cream Pie is over the top delicious!
 You will never make pudding from a box again.
 It’s made with brown sugar, half & half and eggs and super easy.
-Store bought pudding doesn’t even compare to this homemade version.
+Store-bought pudding just doesn’t compare to this homemade version.

 older folks, so if I’m talking about you, feel free to use a whipped topping on top of this delicious pie.